brycewray/hugo-site/content/posts/2020/01/two-cheers-tailwind.md

 .&nbsp;.&nbsp;.&nbsp; the truth is that, apparently, I've been writing at least some form of utility-first CSS well before it received that name and *certainly* well before the ongoing industry infighting over whether it's the Greatest Thing Evah, an unforgivable sin against the holy of holies, or something in between.

-In 2002, I began using CSS for the first time, but this was before [CSS Zen Garden](https://en.wikipedia.org/wiki/CSS_Zen_Garden)---of which, to be honest, I never learned until many years later---and those whom it inspired carved out what was supposed to be a hard line between content (HTML) and that content's appearance (CSS).
+In 2002, I began using CSS for the first time, but this was before [CSS Zen Garden](https://en.wikipedia.org/wiki/CSS_Zen_Garden) --- of which, to be honest, I never learned until many years later --- and those whom it inspired carved out what was supposed to be a hard line between content (HTML) and that content's appearance (CSS).
 No, I blithely was occasionally doing nasty things like the following when I just didn't want to go through the rigamarole.

 First, the CSS: